2. Numeric vectors#

 x <- seq(0, 10, length.out=1001)

-Let us highlight that \(e^x\) on the log-scale is just a straight line.
-Also, keep in mind that such a transformation of the axes can only be applied in the case of values strictly greater than 0.
+Let’s highlight that \(e^x\) on the log-scale is nothing more than a straight line.
+Such a transformation of the axes can only be applied in the case of values strictly greater than 0.

 It should come as no surprise that R offers extensive support for many univariate probability distribution families, including: